I’d wager if I asked you what the crow in front of dark clouds means in the image above, it’d cross your mind that it was some kind of evil portent.

 Mathematician Ian Stewart has said Science is the best defence against believing what we want to.
 But the scientific perspective began here in the West only a few generations ago with the aptly named Enlightenment, a mere blip in the evolution of the human mind.

 The human mind is plastic, it changes over our lifetime through experience and, dramatically so through education.
-Nonetheless, all us, even statisticians (who are just as naff as the rest of us and judging probabilities) need protect ourselves against believing what they want to.
+Nonetheless, all us, even statisticians (who are just as naff as the rest of us at judging probabilities) need protect ourselves against believing what they want to.

 That crows bring bad news.
 That fairies and goblins exist.
 That vengeful gods can get so angry with you personally that they smite you down with the plague, or crash the aeroplane you’re travelling on.
 That an eclipse is a terrifying act of god to get you for whatever sin you’ve committed.